DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

-A core feature of \ModelName{} is its ability to exploit execution-level dynamic information as iterative feedback.
-To capture such information from buggy programs at runtime, we integrate a non-intrusive bytecode instrumentation mechanism into the framework.
+A core feature of \ModelName{} is its ability to leverage execution-level dynamic information as iterative feedback to guide program repair.
+To collect such information from buggy programs during runtime, we integrate a non-intrusive bytecode instrumentation mechanism into the framework.
 This mechanism records dynamic behaviors such as local variables, method call traces, and control flow during program execution with test cases.
-By instrumenting bytecode rather than directly modifying source code, our approach captures rich execution-level dynamic information without disrupting normal program execution.
-Moreover, the modular instrumentation design facilitates scalability and allows automatic adaptation to benchmarks such as Defects4J.
+By instrumenting bytecode instead of modifying source code directly, our approach ensures the collection of rich execution-level data without disrupting the normal execution flow of the program.
+Furthermore, the modular design of the instrumentation allows for scalability and automatic adaptation to benchmarks such as Defects4J.

-Specifically, we extended and integrated the DebugRecorder tool from DEVLoRE~\cite{feng2024integrating}.
-The original DebugRecorder only leverages JavaAgent and ASM~\cite{bruneton2002asm} to instrument Java programs and monitor local variable values.
-Building on this foundation, we developed \textbf{ByteTrace}, a bytecode instrumentation tool that serves as the core data collection component of our APR framework.
-Compared with DebugRecorder, ByteTrace adds support for tracing method call stacks and conditional control flow, thereby providing a more comprehensive execution context for program repair.
-Furthermore, ByteTrace modularizes the instrumentation logic, enabling automatic adaptation to the Defects4J~\cite{just2014defects4j} benchmark and enabling efficient collection of execution-level dynamic data in large-scale APR experiments.
+We extended and integrated the DebugRecorder tool from DEVLoRE~\cite{feng2024integrating}, which originally utilizes JavaAgent and ASM~\cite{bruneton2002asm} to instrument Java programs and monitor local variables.
+In contrast, ByteTrace, our developed bytecode instrumentation tool, serves as the core data collection component of our APR framework.
+ByteTrace enhances the capabilities of DebugRecorder by adding support for tracing method call stacks and conditional control flow, thereby providing a more comprehensive execution context for program repair.
+Concretely, ByteTrace registers a \texttt{ClassFileTransformer} during JVM startup and performs selective bytecode instrumentation at class loading time.
+It inserts lightweight probes at method entry and exit points, as well as at key control instructions, to capture variable states, invocation relationships, branch execution paths, and exception events.
+The collected runtime information is uniformly structured and tagged with thread identifiers to distinguish execution traces under concurrent settings, while preserving the original program semantics and maintaining controlled runtime overhead.
+Additionally, ByteTrace modularizes the instrumentation logic, enabling efficient collection of execution-level dynamic data, which is crucial for large-scale APR experiments and benchmarking with datasets such as Defects4J~\cite{just2014defects4j}.